 Around 40% of people experience some symptoms of hypersomnia from time to time, according to the National Sleep Foundation.
 The Sound Sleep Health team of skilled neurologists and sleep specialists treat a range of sleep disorders and have helped thousands of patients with sleep-related problems.
-In three locations in Kirkland and Seattle, Washington, the team provides attentive, specialized, quality care.
+In two locations in Kirkland and Seattle, Washington, the team provides attentive, specialized, quality care.
 Call or book your appointment with one of the specialists online.

 Hypersomnia, or excessive sleepiness, is a condition that makes it difficult to stay awake.